 Thus, Brown left New York in 1952 to begin graduate study in painting at the University of California, Berkeley.
 There, he met young painters Paul Wonner and Richard Diebenkorn, who—along with Elmer Bischoff and James Weeks—followed painter David Park’s example in the re-introduction of the human figure into their paintings.
 The group’s artistic exchange evolved into what is now known as the highly influential San Francisco Bay Area Figurative Movement, the first nationally recognized West Coast style.

-In recent years, Brown has begun to work on a series of collages that mark a sharp deviation from his forty-year exploration of the human figure.His return to abstraction evolved from whimsical experiments in which the artist integrated small strips of paint, which he first peeled from his palette and collaged into geometric compositions.
-The sense of physical immediacy first attracted Brown’s interest and has held it for the last three years.
+In his later years, Brown began to work on a series of collages that marked a sharp deviation from his forty-year exploration of the human figure.His return to abstraction evolved from whimsical experiments in which the artist integrated small strips of paint, which he first peeled from his palette and collaged into geometric compositions.
+The sense of physical immediacy that first attracted Brown’s interest in 2003 lasted through his remaining years.